Walker78431/Walker78431/README.md

 - 👋 Hi, I’m @Walker78431
 - 👀 I’m interested in ESP32 Arduino Programming
-- ✨ I use ESP32-WROOM-32UE(With PCB Antenna) to program
+- ✨ I use Arduino to program
 - 🌱 I’m currently learning ESP32 Arduino Programming and HTML
 - 💞️ I’m looking to collaborate on programming ESP32
 - 📫 How to reach me: @Walker78431 on www.bilibili.com or pokemon666@foxmail.com ( I dislike this mailbox name, but I couldn't change :( )